 With agreement from the City of Portsmouth and NHDES, the liner and most of the stone in the Upper Swale (Restoration Area 3) will be removed and biodegradable, wildlife-friendly erosion control blanket will be installed overtop the substrate.
-Live stakes of silky dogwood (Cornus amomum) and pussy willow (Salix discolor) will be installed through the erosion control blanket.
+A minimum of two coir logs will be installed across the former footprint of the Upper Swale footprint at the approximate locations shown on Sheet 3 of Attachment B and will be held in placing using crossing wooden stakes.
+Live stakes of silky dogwood (Cornus amomum) and pussy willow (Salix discolor) will be installed through the erosion control blanket, again leaving sufficient space between the coir log and live stakes so that they are not pressing up against one another.
 The plastic landscape siding along the northwestern edge of the Upper Swale, where it curves before progressing downslope, will be removed and a minimal amount of retained stone will be re-established along the edge of the swale in this area.
 Twelve shrubs consisting of a mixture of silky dogwood and pussy willow will be planted in two rows directly downslope of this edging to help manage stormwater flow that overtops the edge of the swale during storm events.
 Finally, the New England Semi-shade Grass and Forbs seed mix from New England Wetland Plants will be spread over the slope north of the swale to help boost vegetation coverage in the area that was experiencing erosion prior to installation of the swale.
-Stone not re-installed in the Upper Swale will be disposed of off-site.
+Stone not re-installed in the Upper Swale will be disposed of offsite.
 The potential for hand removal of the stone in the Upper Swale will be considered in consultation with NHDES and the City during the five (5) year post-construction monitoring period following establishment of the live stakes.
 Please see Sheets 6 through 8 in Attachment B for specifications regarding live stakes and shrubs, their installation, and the estimated numbers required for Restoration Area 3.
 Please see Attachment E for a specification sheet of the species included in the New England Semi-shade Grass and Forbs seed mix and recommended application rate.